 What is the admission process?

 We suggest that you visit our admissions webpage for more details.
-Our admissions secretary, Jillian Johnstone, is happy to answer any questions that you have.
-To speak to Jillian please call between the hours of 9.00am and 5.00pm, outside these hours the nurse on duty will answer your call.
+To speak to our Admissions Consultants please call between the hours of 9.00am and 5.00pm, outside these hours the nurse on duty will answer your call.

 The first phase of care in the Intensive Treatment Unit (ITU) is normally for a period of four to six weeks, depending on your individual needs.
 You will be assigned to one of our two primary units, either in the Castle itself, or in Kirkurd, located close by within the grounds of Castle Craig.
 Those patients requiring detoxification will begin treatment in the Castle.
 If extended care is required transfer can be made to our secondary care unit in the grounds where treatment lasts on average three months.